 Peter Ackerman also appears to be an interesting character, form his wiki-bio above.
-Former honcho at Drexel Burnham, involved in international political advocacy, including various civil society and democratic reform, IISS think tank, now into 3rd party politics in the US.
+Former honcho at Drexel Burnham involved in international political advocacy, including various civil society and democratic reform, IISS think tank.
+1992 bio piece from Bloomberg.
+Now into 3rd party politics in the US.
 Helped sponsor the guy who introduced Maine’s RCV initiative.
-Hm.

 Ackerman on C-SPAN in 2015: https://www.c-span.org/video/?402135-3/washington-journal-peter-ackerman-third-party-candidates-presidential-debates – He lays out a sketch of how “his” 3rd party would work — you selected from a group of 5 or 6 “prominent americans”, run a TV reality show like American Idol, and the winner gets to be “America’s Independent Candidate”, who has a podium reserved at the CPD Presidential debates under proposed FEC/CPD rule change??
 27:40 in the video.
 I’m not making this up.

 Google News has 3 results (count’em):